nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 - **Real-time Telemetry**

     The Morpheus native graph streaming engine can receive rich, real-time network telemetry from every NVIDIA BlueField DPU-accelerated server or NVIDIA AppShield in the data center without impacting performance.
-Integrating the framework into a third-party cybersecurity offering brings the world’s best AI computing to communication networks.
+Integrating the framework into a third-party cybersecurity offering brings the world's best AI computing to communication networks.

 - **AI Cybersecurity Capabilities**

     Deploy your own models using common deep learning frameworks.
-Or get a jump-start in building applications to identify leaked sensitive information, detect malware or fraud, do network mapping, flag user behavior changes, and identify errors via logs by using one of NVIDIA’s pre-trained and tested models.
+Or get a jump-start in building applications to identify leaked sensitive information, detect malware or fraud, do network mapping, flag user behavior changes, and identify errors via logs by using one of NVIDIA's pre-trained and tested models.

 ## Setup